 By Wayne Barrett, Superintendent

-The elementary staff have been receiving training with a new program called “Leader in Me” which is designed to build student skills both socially and academically.
-In the coming months you will hear a great deal from elementary students on the seven habits of highly successful people.
+It is my pleasure to welcome back all students and staff for the 2019-20 school year.
+The Concrete School District has been busy over the last year implementing new programs and opportunities for the community we serve.
+Our first year of “Leader in Me” has been a very positive experience for students and staff at the elementary.
+This program is designed to develop social/emotional and academic skills for our students.
+The elementary staff have received training with the program and have gained valuable skills to teach students.
+You will continue to hear a great deal from elementary students on the seven habits of highly successful people.
 Please join us by modeling these behaviors at home as you learn about them from your children.
-Our goal will be to develop student behaviors that enhance academic performance and build attributes which lead to success.
+Our goal will be to develop student behaviors that enhance academic performance and build attributes which lead to life-long success.